Ipilimumab and nivolumab are types of cancer treatment called immunotherapy. They are used together to treat a number of different cancer types.

 Ipilimumab and nivolumab work by blocking proteins that stop the immune system from working properly and attacking cancer cells.
 They help to make your immune system find and kill cancer cells.

-How you have ipilimumab and nivolumab
+How do you have ipilimumab and nivolumab?

 You have ipilimumab and nivolumab through a drip into your bloodstream (intravenously).

 You might have treatment through a long plastic tube that goes into a large vein in your chest.
 The tube stays in place throughout the course of treatment.
 This can be a:

 You might have treatment through a thin short tube (a cannula) that goes into a vein in your arm.
 You have a new cannula each time you have treatment.

 How often do you have ipilimumab and nivolumab?

 You have ipilimumab and nivolumab as cycles of treatment.
 This means that you have the drugs and then a rest to allow your body to recover.